 Here's a peek into the benefits of yogic breathing and how to get started with the technique.

 The mind-body benefits of yogic breathing.

 Studies have repeatedly shown that conscious breathing is an effective way to combat stress.
-A 2017 study published in the journal Frontiers in Psychology found that participants who completed eight weeks of breathwork training had significantly lower levels of the stress hormone cortisol compared with those who did not receive the training.
+A 2017 study published in the journal Frontiers in Psychology1 found that participants who completed eight weeks of breathwork training had significantly lower levels of the stress hormone cortisol compared with those who did not receive the training.

 If you find your mind constantly wandering, breathwork might help.
-A 2018 study published in the journal Consciousness and Cognition found that breath-focused yoga boosted attention span in participants.
+A 2018 study published in the journal Consciousness and Cognition2 found that breath-focused yoga boosted attention span in participants.
 Furthermore, deep breathing can improve oxygen levels in the prefrontal cortex (the area of our brain responsible for reasoning, logic, and acuity).

 Breathwork can help improve digestion in two ways.
 Firstly, by calming the stress response and lowering cortisol, it naturally frees up energy that the body can then use for digesting food.
-Secondly, powerful abdominal breathing such as the pulsating method in Kapalabahti (see below) works by massaging the internal organs, which is thought to improve the digestive system.
+Secondly, powerful abdominal breathing such as the pulsating method in Kapalabahti (see below) works by massaging the internal organs3, which is thought to improve the digestive system.

 4 breath techniques to try

 The breath is like a mirror; it reflects our personal state back to us.
 For example, if we’re stressed or anxious, we may find the breath is shallow or rapid.
 This is why in yoga we always start with simply noticing the breath, so that we can learn more about our inner worlds and use that knowledge to support ourselves.